 - Offer practical and theoretical instruction in rhetoric and composition to students who hold teaching assistantships and teach in the First-Year English Program

 - For MA students with assistantships, provide funding for two years

-- For PhD students with assistantships admitted 2010 or after, provide funding for four years, with a fifth year possible if two dissertation chapters are drafted by April of year four
+- For PhD students with assistantships, provide funding for four years, with a fifth year possible if sufficient progress toward the degree has been achieved by April of the fourth year

 Inquiries from any interested prospective student are welcome.